MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex2_sensitive_information_types.md

 1. On the **Review settings and finish** page review the settings and select **Create**.
 When successfully created select **Done**.

-1. Sign out of Joni's account by selecting the profile picture of Joni Sherman in the top right.
-Select **Sign out**, then close the browser window.

 You have successfully created a new sensitive information type to identify employee IDs in the pattern of three uppercase characters, six numbers, and the keywords 'Employee' or 'IDs' within a range of 100 characters.

 ## Task 2 – Modify confidence level to reduce false positives